iZettle/api-documentation/finance-api/user-guides/fetch-account-transactions.md

 ## Prerequisites
 * Make sure that authorization is set up with the required OAuth scope using [Authorization OAuth2 API](../../authorization.adoc).

-## Fetch all transactions during a specific period
+## Fetch transactions during a specific period
-To fetch all transactions from a merchant's Zettle account during a specific period, you need to fetch them from their Zettle liquid account.
+To fetch transactions from a merchant's Zettle account during a specific period, you need to fetch them from their Zettle liquid account.
 <!-- Check with team Ledger: Is it correct that a PAYMENT transaction can have a PAYOUT state?
 When I fetched all transactions, I got transactions that include PAYOUT.
 How can the integrator tell which PAYOUT is from which transaction type? -->

-1. Fetch all transactions from the merchant's Zettle liquid account with pagination.
+1. Fetch transactions from the merchant's Zettle liquid account with pagination.

    ```
    GET /organizations/self/accounts/{accountTypeGroup}/transactions?start={start_time}&end={end_time}&{limit}&{offset}